This is from Prof. Roopen Majithia's cogent, well researched, paper here which summarises how contemporary philosophers view the ethics of the Gita.

 Returning to Majitha's paper, let us see how he arrives at his view.
 My remarks are in bold.

 Even a cursory reading of the Gītā makes it clear that the language of duty based on one’s stage and station in life (varṇāśramadharma) is pervasive.
 The Gita is a chapter- one concerned with a highly melodramatic situation- in a much larger text.
 A cursory reading of it is bound to mislead because the context is lacking to grasp its multiple ironies.
 Why is 'Ranchodh' (the one who flees the battlefield, an epithet of Lord Krishna) preaching belligerence?
 Is it a joke- like when Bhima dresses up as a woman?
 Furthermore, we already know Karna is the true eldest brother.
 He only has to reveal his true birth for the Pandavas to submit.
 Will Krishna give away Karna's secret?
 He is one smart dude, but he is also related to Kunti.
 Will his natural affection get the better of him?
 Or will he find a cunning way out?
 I will argue that these deontological elements in the text are concerned with how right action must be undertaken, which is distinct from how right action is justified.
 Hinduism already had a sophisticated literature on how actions are to be undertaken and how they are to be justified.
 There are extended discourses on such subjects within the epic.
 The Gita references them as it does the Vedas and Upanishads and so on but it is not principally concerned with either field.
-We can be sure of this because we have the dual of the Bhagvad Gita to make a compare study.
+We can be sure of this because we have the dual of the Bhagvad Gita to make a comparative study.
 The Vyadha Gita says that there is no right way to do a thing nor is any justification necessary because nothing is intrinsically right or wrong.
 The Vyadha is a butcher of animals just as Arjuna is a butcher of men.
-Both conduct their trade as they see fit and any fool who challenges them with talk of ethics is laughed at because both are very skillful butchers whereas the fool is just logic chopping empty air.
+Both conduct their trade as they see fit and any fool who challenges them with talk of ethics is laughed at because both are very skilful butchers whereas the fool is just logic chopping empty air.
 Such justification comes in broadly consequentialist terms of world-welfare, as I have already hinted.
 Nonsense!
 The World may be wholly delusive and illusory- many of the greatest commentators on the Gita held that belief.
 Nevertheless, auspiciousness can be discerned from inauspiciousness, piety from impiety.
 World-welfare is linked to kairos- timeliness.
 This has nothing to do with consequentialism of the Western type which has no concept of kairos or even dialectic.
 But the point of this endeavour is not to reduce the Gītā’s ethical theory to a variant of a western theory, since the centrality of liberation or mokṣa in the Gītā’s position makes this impossible, as we will see.
 Rather, the Gītā’s is a transformative synthesis that shows what it will take to make an agent-neutral consequentialism work consistently.
 Utilitarianism doesn't have a problem with 'Moksha'- at least not since John Stuart Mill.
 There is a workaround even if we abandon cardinal utility.

-Agent-neutral consequentialism may or may not 'work consistently' but we know that if we permit the work to be done non-deterministically, then it has a consistent implementation- thought what that might be is not effectively computable and may feature unknowable partitions.
+Agent-neutral consequentialism may or may not 'work consistently' but we know that if we permit the work to be done non-deterministically, then it has a consistent implementation- though what that might be is not effectively computable and may feature unknowable partitions.

 The Gita does not mention anyone having to learn discrete maths.
 That happened in the dual episode concerning the Just King's Vishada.
 There is no 'transformative synthesis' here answering to a type of economic philosophy associated with Nineteenth Century maths.
 Andre Weil spent a lot of time reading the Gita in Sanskrit.
 If the thing was there, he'd have found it.